 Top 15 Things to do in Sicily

 Skip the expensive hotels.
 The better way to know Sicily is to live like a Sicilian.
 Blending in and knowing where locals eat and shop will help you appreciate Sicily even more.
 You do not need to learn the Sicilian dialect or get the super sunny tan.
 Well, if you like, that’s also okay.
-An apartment or a villa will give you privacy and perks to try cooking your twist of a Sicilian cuisine straight from our local markets.
-We have options to lodge in B&Bs around the historical centre too.
-You may share space with a Sicilian host(many expats are hosting too) and her other guests.
-She might even prepare Pasta alla Norma for lunch!
-Feel free to ask your neighbours or your hosts for tips on the places to go.
+An apartment or a villa will give you privacy and perks to try cooking your twist of Sicilian cuisine straight from our local markets.
+We have options to lodge in B&Bs around the historical center too.
+You may share space with a Sicilian host(many ex-pats are hosting too) and her other guests.
+She might even prepare Pasta Alla Norma for lunch!
+Feel free to ask your neighbors or your hosts for tips on the places to go.
 They know the area very well and can give you invaluable suggestions.

-Walking tour has been a trend for years now and it never gets old.
-You can choose to reserve paid tours with experts online or there are offers of free ones too from enthusiastic English speaking locals.
-With the advent of smartphones and the power of Google map, doing it yourself, alone or with family and friends, is not impossible.
+The walking tour has been a trend for years now and it never gets old.
+You can choose to reserve paid tours with experts online or there are offers of free ones too from enthusiastic English-speaking locals.
+With the advent of smartphones and the power of Google Maps, doing it yourself, alone or with family and friends, is not impossible.
 It is rather challenging and exciting.
-We have designed a few walking, touring routes which you can utilise at any time.
+We have designed a few walking, touring routes which you can utilize at any time.
 Follow or unfollow our strolling paths; it does not matter.
 Be spontaneous and enjoy!

 The variety of places to explore in Sicily match with the range of food and drinks to savour in this region of Italy.
 So good that we have created pages about them in each city.
 Sicilians take cooking and eating really seriously.
 On special occasions, dining in together as a family usually take hours.
 From antipasti, pasta, main dish, side dish, salad, dessert, coffee and digestive.
 If you get invited by your neighbours to dine in, that is perfect.
 Sicilian mammas prepare lovely homecooked meals.
 If not, there are many trattorias with the same homey ambience in city centres and small villages.
 The unique street food set up are getting popular in Sicily too.
 Foods include pannelle, sfincione, frittola, pani con meusa, cartocciate, cipolline and many more.
 Arancine and everyone’s favourite cannoli are sold everywhere on the island.